yorkbill/get-support/escalate-case.md

    * Contact by chat from the [Support Center](/unifiedsupport/supportcenter){: external} and click **Chat with {{site.data.keyword.IBM_notm}}** from the Chat with a support agent tile.
 1. Provide your existing case number and a request to escalate the case.
 1. Provide the justification an escalation and explain the business impact of your problem or issue.

-If your support inquiry requires a more immediate response, consider upgrading to the premium or advanced support plan so that you can open severity 1-4 support cases.
-To upgrade your support plan, contact a [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud?contactmodule){: external} representative.